AlexanderSokolkin/English_edu/README.md

 ### Solution

-1. I have a clever but lazy friend who have really good knowleges of history.
+1. I have a clever but lazy friend who has really good knowledges of history.
-2. My mother is hard-working because she always work in garden.
+2. My mother is hard-working because she always work in the garden.
-3. The man in product shop was weird.
-He liked to spy on customer.
+3. The man in the product shop was weird.
+He liked to spy on customers.
 4. The up neighbour will be noisy.
-He present his birthday.
+He is celebrating his birthday.
-5. Will Shith is great actor.
-He always makes me cry when i see dramas with him.
+5. Will Shith is a great actor.
+He always makes me cry when i watch dramas with him.

 - A topic which makes me feel *clever*.
-    - I always feel myself clever when saying about programming languages and math.
+    - I always feel myself clever when talking about programming languages and math.
 - A topic which makes me feel *stupid*.
     - New popular series and english make me feel stupid.
 - People who *i'm always polite to*.
-    - I'm always polite to my friend and co-workers.
+    - I'm always polite to my friends and co-workers.
 - People who i can be rude to.
-    - I can be rude with people who spam me on phone.
+    - I can be rude with people who spam me on the phone.

-- *shy*         - It's a good trait when you are in public places, but prevent when somebody try to decive you.
+- *shy*         - It's a good trait when you are in public places, but prevent when somebody try to deceive you.
-- *friendly*    - I guess that it always necessary to be friendly except situations when somebody try to make you aggressive.
+- *friendly*    - I guess that it's always necessary to be friendly except situations when somebody try to make you aggressive.
 - *quiet*       - You must be quiet in a hostel, but not when speak on public.
 - *kind*        - You should always be kind only if not playing tabletop strategy games.
 - *lazy*        - It is nice to have an old and lazy cat on your knees in front of fireplace.
 However it's unacceptable for yourself.